MicroscopeMaestro/spectramap/README.md

 Setting up hsi library:

 1. Install the package: pip install spectramap
-2. Download the examples files and decompress
+2. Download the examples files and uncompress
 3. Loading spectra map: from hyperspectral imoprt hsi
 4. Check the Manual and Examples